arifszn/gitprofile/README.md

 ## 🎨 Customization

-All the magic happens in file <code>src/config</code>.
+All the magic happens in the file <code>src/config</code>.
 Open it and modify it according to your preference.

 These are the default values: